arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                     after the specified amount of time.
 This is useful to ensure garbage collection of cursors that are not fully fetched by clients.
 If not set, a server-defined value will be used (default: 30 seconds).
+                    The time-to-live is renewed upon every access to the cursor.
                   type: integer
                 cache:
                   description: |
                     flag to determine whether the AQL query results cache shall be used.
-If set to *false*, then any query cache lookup will be skipped for the query.
-If set to *true*, it will lead to the query cache being checked for the query if the query cache mode is either *on* or *demand*.
+If set to `false`, then any query cache lookup will be skipped for the query.
+If set to `true`, it will lead to the query cache being checked for the query if the query cache mode is either `on` or `demand`.
                   type: boolean
                 memoryLimit:
                   description: |
                     the maximum number of memory (measured in bytes) that the query is allowed to use.
 If set, then the query will fail with error "resource limit exceeded" in case it allocates too much memory.
-A value of *0* indicates that there is no memory limit.
+A value of `0` indicates that there is no memory limit.
                   type: integer
                 bindVars: